Fiery wings c/o Fotolia. Perfect representation for my “AngelList” page.

 - Create new jobs throughout, and boost the economy and heritage tourism.

 I do envision enlisting partner organizations to accomplish this project.
-Among them might be the Lady Bird Johnson Wildflower Center, The University of Texas at Austin, Texas Parks and Wildlife Department, Texas Historical Commission, churches (some of which own the cemeteries), and Google.
+Among them might be the City of Austin, Lady Bird Johnson Wildflower Center, The University of Texas at Austin, Texas Parks and Wildlife Department, Texas Historical Commission, churches (some of which own the cemeteries), and Google.

 Follow the links for more information about this exceptionally high quality artistic and educational project of national scope, which will ultimately support the ongoing operational needs of the National Butterfly Center in Mission, Texas.
 The project was developed by me initially, then it involved further discussions with Mark L. Smith (one of the original founders of Flatbed Press in Austin and a classmate from The University of Texas at Austin).
 Mark recently purchased Texas Art House in Johnson City, and as this project will require professional sales capabilities, Mark is even more of an asset to it.